fleabitdev/glsp/website/input/reference/src/code-reuse.md

 	    (const kg 1100)))

 	; this is an error, because the name Weight:kg collides with Heavy:kg.
-	; if Heavy:kg were to be commented out, the code would compile.
+	; if Heavy's (const kg 1000) were commented out, the code would compile.
 	(defclass Weight
 	  (mixin Heavy)
 	  (const kg 500))